misterblack1/plexus-p20/disk/readme.md

 # Plexus P/20 Hard Drive related files

-The Plexus P/15 and P/20 interface to all storage devices via on board SCSI.
+The Plexus P/15 and P/20 interfaces to all storage devices via on board SCSI.

 - The motherboard SCSI controller ID is 03.
 - The OMTI 5200 SCSI interposer is SCSI ID 00.